-Add result item
+Add item

-Use this option to add result items to the profile plot.
-See "Profile Plot with Results" on page 296.
+Use this option to add result items or DEM items to the profile plot.
+See "Profile Plot with Results" on page 339 and "Profile Plot with DEM" on page 342.
 Result items are plotted on the secondary (i.e. right) y-axis.